 Overcoming Darkness and Becoming The Light

 Hey.
-My name is Kaizer Hossain, aka just Kaizer as my artist name and sometimes Kaizer Hazard (mostly my producer name).
-I'm 28 years old and am half white from my mom's side (mostly English and Irish/British ancestry) and half Bengali from my dad's side.
+My name is Kaizer Hossain, aka just Kaizer as my artist name and sometimes Kaizer Hazard (a random moniker I've used in the past).
+I'm 29 years old and am half white from my mom's side (mostly English and Irish/British ancestry) and half Bengali from my dad's side.
 I'm an empath believe it or not and am basically on a mission to completely change the world for the better in a vast way.
 Variety and diversity are very important to me and I'm into many different careers and interests.
 For example, I'm a certified audio engineer and music producer, rapper, singer, recording artist, artist (graphic art, art photography, caligraphy, etc), poet, entertainer, entrepreneur and aspiring actor.
 I'm also into psychology, philosophy, astronomy, spirituality, physical therapy, health and fitness, nutrition, history, self-development, writing and more and aspire to expand my studies and work in these areas greatly.
 I guess I can be considered a modern day polymath of some sort in many ways.
 I know that's a lot to take in lol.
 I guess you could just say I'm a musician with a multitude of other professions and passions.

 I have a very strong lust for life and very much believe in the saying "variety is the spice of life."
 I have a deep appreciation for beauty and greatness, whether it be people, nature, art or different kinds of works.
 This is a lot of why I represent my image, style, fashion and work the way that I do.
 I'm just extremely passionate about beauty, greatness, excellence, etc and so I strive to incorporate and express those things in myself as well, whether it be through my internal character/personality or through my physical appearance.
 Sometimes, I may come across as aloof, self-absorbed or in my head, but most of the time, that's just because I'm very much an idealist and am often dreaming about the stars, dreams in themselves or what I can do to make the world and/or people drastically better.